zqily/FNote-v2/README.md

 -   Debug, test, and stitch together the generated code.
 -   Refine the UI/UX based on the results.

 This project demonstrates the incredible power of modern AI as a tool for creation and rapid prototyping.
-In short, it's a testament to a new era of software development.
+In short, it's a testament to a **new era of software development**.

 ## 👤 About the Author